pexip/os-pytest/doc/en/reference.rst

         Condition for marking the test function as xfail (``True/False`` or a :ref:`condition string <string conditions>`).
 If a bool, you also have to specify ``reason`` (see :ref:`condition string <string conditions>`).
-    :keyword str reason: Reason why the test function is marked as xfail.
+    :keyword str reason:
+        Reason why the test function is marked as xfail.
+    :keyword Type[Exception] raises:
-    :keyword Exception raises: Exception subclass expected to be raised by the test function; other exceptions will fail the test.
+        Exception subclass expected to be raised by the test function; other exceptions will fail the test.
     :keyword bool run:
         If the test function should actually be executed.
 If ``False``, the function will always xfail and will not be executed (useful if a function is segfaulting).